Come on in, let’s go inside. I’ll pop the kettle on.

 Subscribing to Betty Mae Wrote (either free or paid) is the best way to stay up-to-date

 You won’t have to worry about missing anything.
 Every new edition of the newsletter goes directly to your inbox.
 But of course, if you’d rather, you can also read it here online at Substack.
 Nothing ever disappears into the abys.
-How awesome is that?
+I love that about Substack.

 I can’t wait to share and connect with you over these little life letters.